 • Pass the Class E Knowledge Exam

-• Pass the Class E Driving Skills Test
+• Take and pass the Class E Driving Skills Test

 Complete a Drug and Alcohol Course